This post may contain affiliate links. Please see my disclosure policy for details.

 It was definitely worth stopping but, again, traffic can be a bit of a nightmare.

-I recommend avoiding the main entrance to the lake and find a quiet stop to pull in before you get there.
+I recommend avoiding the main entrance to the lake and finding a quiet stop to pull in before you get there.

 Mattupetty Dam was the first concrete storage gravity Dam to be installed in Kerala.
 It was installed to prevent floods, conserve water and generate power in the 1940s.